How to Increase the DPI of an Image with More Details for Quality Prints?

 Part 4.
 Are Your Prints Blurry?
 Upscale Blurry Image before Printing.

 As it is mentioned above DPI is only a measurement of print resolution.
-Increasing image DPI does not actually upscale image resolution, generate image details or increase the quality of the image.
-Here is an example of a low-res image that is cropped.
+Increasing image DPI only affects how that detail is displayed on a screen.
+It does not actually upscale image resolution, generate image details or increase the quality of the image.
+Event if you’ve already set the image DPI to 300, low-resolution image will appear blurry especially when zoomed in.
+Here is an example of a low-res image that is zoomed in to 600%.

 original vs cropped